microlinkhq/www/src/pages/docs/mql/data/type.md

 <Figcaption children='Always define the `type` of your data fields when possible.' />

-The same thing happens with `image` and [palette](/docs/api/parameters/palette).

-Defining the `type` also makes the extraction more accurate.
+Defining the type also makes the extraction more accurate.

 ```js{6}
 const mql = require('@microlink/mql')